NotifiKeys

 1. 1 Open the DMG and drag NotifiKeys.app to /Applications

-3. 3 Grant permission in System Settings → Privacy & Security → Accessibility
+4. 4 Grant Accessibility permission in System Settings → Privacy & Security → Accessibility